weaveworks/weave-gitops-private/docs/adrs/000X-wg-to-wge-upgrade.md

 - ?

+Q. Will the weave-gitops eco-system make assumptions about its namespace (as flux does w/ flux-system) e.g. for plugins to use so that switching namespaces to `weave-gitops-enterprise-system` or something would cause issues?

+- ?

 Q. OAuth secrets etc?

 - Make sure to _not_ delete certain parts of WG?
 E.g. secrets its created.